Corey Dickerson Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in the league.
+- The Royals pitching staff is 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Royals have the 29th-ranked team ERA across all league pitching staffs (5.14).
+- The Royals have a 5.28 team ERA that ranks 29th among all league pitching staffs.

-- Lyles (0-8) gets the starting nod for the Royals in his 11th start of the season.
-He has a 6.99 ERA in 56 2/3 innings pitched, with 43 strikeouts.
+- His most recent appearance came on Monday against the Detroit Tigers, when the right-hander went 3 2/3 innings, surrendering five earned runs while giving up seven hits.

-- The right-hander last appeared on Saturday against the Chicago White Sox, when he went five innings, allowing four earned runs while giving up four hits.
+- In 10 games this season, the 26-year-old has a 7.48 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .303 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.